yutong-xie/Leetcode-Solution/README.md

 # Leetcode-with-python

 This is the solutions collection of my LeetCode submissions, most of them are programmed in Python.
-All the code were written in **Python 2.7**.
+All the code were written in **Python 2.7 or Python 3** .
 Each file contains solution for the particular problem, some questions may involve several different solutions.
 And necessary explanation was added to the file.

-**Progress: 64 solutions**
+**Progress: 66 solutions**

 | ID   | Title                                                        | Solution                                                     | Difficulty | Related Topic                      |
 | ---- | ------------------------------------------------------------ | ------------------------------------------------------------ | ---------- | ---------------------------------- |